Aaisha-Rani/ai-governance-frameworks/resume-screening-governance.md

   ----
   ## 📌 Overview

 This document presents a governance framework for an AI-based **resume screening system** used to shortlist job candidates.
+Built on the core functions of the **NIST AI Risk Management Framework (AI RMF 1.0)**—*Govern, Map, Measure, and Manage*—this framework operationalizes abstract responsible AI principles into structured corporate oversight, continuous metric monitoring, and formal response mechanisms.

+Additionally, because AI systems used in recruitment are classified as **High-Risk** under international regulations, this framework is mapped directly to the mandatory compliance requirements of the **EU AI Act**.

 The objective is to demonstrate how **AI governance principles can be operationalized** through structured oversight, risk identification, monitoring, and response mechanisms.